-FluidStack is a developing technology aimed at creating one of the fastest and distributed clouds around the globe.
-In simple terms, the technology is to develop a huge cloud infrastructure by bringing together a ton of thousands of servers from computers around the world.
+In simple terms, the technology is to develop a huge cloud infrastructure by bringing together thousands of servers from computers around the world.

-This is where you make a passive income with FluidStack as a hardware provider with your computer when not in use.
-You provide FluidStack access to a portion of your bandwidth to be used for content distribution in their cloud.
+This is where you make a passive income with FluidStack as a GPU machine provider when your computer is not in use.
+You just have to register the details of your device in their listings and they take it from there.

 So Who Are The Faces Behind FluidStack?